paulasoler/TADpole/README.md

 <img src="https://github.com/paulasoler/TADpole/blob/master/misc/Figure4.png" width="50%" align="center">
 </p>

-# DiffT Score
+# DiffT score
-To compare pairs of topological partitions, P and Q, identified by TADpole at a fixed level of the hierarchy, we defined a difference topology score (DiffT).
-Specifically, the partitioned matrices were transformed into binary forms p for P, and analogously q for Q, in which each entry pij (qij) is equal to 1 if the bins i and j are in the same TAD and 0 otherwise.
-Then, DiffT is computed as the normalized (from 0 to 1) difference between the binarized matrices as a function of the bin index b as:
+To compare pairs of topological partitions, P and Q, identified by TADpole at the same level of the hierarchy, we defined a Difference Topology score (DiffT).
+Specifically, the partitioned matrices are transformed into binary forms p for P, and q for Q, in which each entry p<sub>ij</sub> (q<sub>ij</sub>) is equal to 1 if the bins i and j are in the same TAD and 0 otherwise.
+Then, the DiffT is computed as the normalized (from 0 to 1) difference between the binarized matrices as a function of the bin index b as:

 <p align="center">
 <img src="https://github.com/paulasoler/TADpole/blob/master/misc/DiffT_formula.png" width="30%" align="center">